kleutchit/keyclimbs/impossible.md

 2nd highest mountian
 https://en.wikipedia.org/wiki/K2 8,610 m (28,250 ft)
 https://en.wikipedia.org/wiki/Mauna_Kea 4,207.3 m (13,803 ft)

 Sub 6 minute mile
 Do 20 pull-ups in a single set
 Do 100 push-ups in a single set
 1000 pounds club

-Athletics

 Do a front lever
-- 1 min

-Do an Iron Cross (extremely advanced gymnastics move)

-Create and Inspire  😊